Coat of arms of France: Background

-13th century – 1870: Arms of dominion / French revolution
+13th century – 1870: Arms of dominion / French Revolution

 French kings and emperors had personal arms of dominion, which by extension also represented France.
 The fleur-de-lis was used by French kings since the Middle Ages, which were followed by the Napoleonic eagle designs after the French Revolution.
 The fleur-de-lis is still popular, and used by overseas people of French heritage, like the Acadians, Québécois or Cajuns.
 The Napoleonic eagle is also used by Swedish royal house.

 1870–1905: Period without any national coat of arms

 The state was left without a coat of arms after the proclamation of the Third Republic in 1870.
 Consequently, the façade and balconies of French embassies and consulates were sometimes decorated with quasi-heraldic emblems, such as a simple RF monogram or a lictor's fasces topped with a Phrygian cap.
 This was lamented by diplomats, as it neither reflected the country's rich heraldic tradition nor matched other European countries' emblems.

-In 1881 Foreign Minister Charles de Freycinet sought to address this issue by proposing an arms.
-This first attempt was not successfully implemented.
-Count Horace de Choiseul, undersecretary of state in this department, invited the sculptor Francia to submit a project to him, which this denier executed on the drawing of Mr. Emile Bin.
+In 1881 Foreign Minister Charles de Freycinet sought to address this issue by proposing arms.
+This first attempt was not successful.
+Count Horace de Choiseul, undersecretary of state in this department, invited the sculptor Francia to submit a proposal to him, which this denier executed on the drawing of Émile Bin.

 1905–present: Adoption and modifications in external devices

 King Alfonso XIII of Spain's official visit to France in 1905, as well as preceding visits from king Edward VII and Victor Emmanuel III of the United Kingdom and Italy, respectively, once again brought attention to the fact that France had no coat of arms.
 The Foreign Ministry responded by consulting the Grand Chancellery, which in turn asked the heraldists to propose national heraldic devices.
 Among about twenty proposals which were approved by the government, heraldic painter-engraver Maurice de Meyère's composition was formally adopted as the new coat of arms of France.
 This design was to be used by embassies and consulates abroad, instead of previous quasi-heraldic emblems.

 In de Meyère's composition, the escutcheon was framed by an artistic console, whereas the Legion of Honour's star featured as the sole external heraldic device.
 The entire achievement was depicted upon an oval background with the words "French Republic" on the edge, a non-heraldic element.
 The console and oval background were mentioned as late as February 1914, but generally omitted after World War I, while the star of the Legion of Honour had been accompanied by the 1881 version of the grand collar.

 In 1924/1925, a greater version of the arms was invented for a decorative tapestry commissioned by the city of Strasbourg to Gustave Louis Jaulmes.
-It has no actual use.
+It was never formally adopted.

 In 1953, the collar was redesigned.